 GABRIELLA Lazzari was born in Togo, Africa (!) to a Sicilian mother and papà Venessiàn; they all returned home to Venice in 1971.
 She began rowing for fun, but her passion soon drove her to begin competing and she hasn’t stopped since.
 She has participated in the renown Regata Storica, in other regate of all types and boats practically non-stop, and in the yearly Vogalonga marathon as well.
 Gabriella teaches kids at one rowing club; with Row Venice she hopes to transmit both the art of the voga and her passion for the Venetian lagoon to you, in both English and French.

 LISA Dunk hails from the Lone Star State of Texas, and after taking a detour to study medieval and Renaissance music in Germany, hangs her hat right here in Venice.
 She relocated to Italy to pursue a career in opera, but we all know she stayed for the food…and now, the voga!
-She’s an enthusiastic and patient teacher who always offers a smile, her Texas charm, and critical advice about the best place for gelato.
+She’s an enthusiastic and patient teacher who always offers a smile, her Texas charm, and crucial advice about the best place for gelato.
 When she’s not rowing, she’s singing, but just don’t ask her to do both at the same time!
 Lisa will give you lessons in English and German.

 LUIGINA Davanzo is a veteran of Venetian rowing.
 She has participated in the exclusive Regata Storica more than 10 times, and is currently National champion of the national stand up rowing circuit (VIP – Voga in Piede) together with Jane, who is her rowing partner.
 Apart from being one of the top female poppiere ( the gondolier position, at the helm) Luigina is also a valesana (one rower, two oars, as in the photo) champion.